Georgia gov: State-local cooperation helped quell violence

 ATLANTA (AP) - Georgia’s governor said Monday that close coordination between state and local officials gave law enforcement the upper hand over the weekend after an initially peaceful demonstration over the death of George Floyd in Minnesota turned chaotic and destructive Friday night in Atlanta.

-Gov. Brian Kemp’s comments came during a video teleconference with President Donald Trump and governors across the country, according to an audio recording reviewed by The Associated Press.
+Republican Gov. Brian Kemp’s comments came during a video teleconference with President Donald Trump and governors across the country, according to an audio recording reviewed by The Associated Press.
 Law enforcement and national security officials also joined the call.

 Kemp declared a state of emergency late Friday and tweeted that up to 500 members of the National Guard would deploy immediately.
-Late Saturday, he expanded that order to include the entire state for a period extending through next weekend and said he’d authorized up to 3,000 National Guard troops to be deployed across the state to respond if needed amid the continuing protests.
+Late Saturday, he expanded that order to include the entire state for a period extending through next weekend and said he’d authorized up to 3,000 National Guard troops to be deployed as needed to cities having protests.

-The “coordination that we were able to have with the locals, with the guard, the state patrol and all our other resources, as well as having surveillance in the air, especially Saturday night, was awesome,” Kemp said.
+The “coordination that we were able to have with the locals, with the Guard, the State Patrol and all our other resources, as well as having surveillance in the air, especially Saturday night, was awesome,” Kemp said.

 “We had a lot of people that did the right thing.
 We supported them in peaceful protest,” Kemp added.
 “And when the curfew hit, they went home.
 And what we saw was the disruptors stay.
 And so you knew those were the people that we were going to have to deal with.
 And that’s what we did over the weekend.”